Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **transactions**: Logs financial transactions, including payments, refunds, and escrow details.​

+- **reviews**: Captures feedback and ratings exchanged between clients and freelancers post-completion of jobs.​

 #### Relationships and Permissions:

 - **User and Roles**: One Role has many users and one user can only have one role